 This report now includes a measure of performance for TfL Rail and London Overground, 'Cancellations and Significant Lateness'.
-Both of these TOCs generally perform well compared to other London and South East TOCs, but there was a significant rise this guarter reported by London Overground.
+Both of these TOCs generally perform well compared to other London and South East TOCs, but there was a significant rise this quarter reported by TfL Rail.